diverso-lab/uvlhub-docs/rosemary_cli/using_rosemary.md

 1. TOC
 {:toc}

-## Using Rosemary in manual environment
+## Using Rosemary in local environment

-To use Rosemary CLI in a manual environment, we must activate the Python virtual environment:
+To use Rosemary CLI in a local environment, we must activate the Python virtual environment:

 ```
-python -m venv venv
+python3.12 -m venv venv
 source venv/bin/activate
 ```